Approach

 The proposed framework establishes clear accountability chains, implements tiered oversight mechanisms proportional to decision stakes, and creates audit trails that satisfy both regulatory requirements and fiduciary obligations.

-Book a Discovery Sprint to discuss how WorkWise Solutions can help your firm implement responsible AI governance.
+Book a Discovery Sprint to talk about how WorkWise Solutions can help your firm build responsible AI governance.

 Schedule Consultation